iterative/katacoda-scenarios/get-started/stages/07-visualize-the-pipeline.md

 # Visualize the pipeline

-As we learned earlier, we can list the stages with
+As you learned earlier, you can list the stages with:

 `dvc stage list`{{execute}}

 This command lists the names and outputs of each stage.

 There is another command to visualize DVC pipelines.
-With `dvc dag` it's possible to get an ASCII diagram of the stage dependencies.
+With `dvc dag`, it's possible to get an ASCII diagram of the stage dependencies.
 Let's see what our pipeline is doing:

 `DVC_PAGER=cat dvc dag`{{execute}}

-Instead of stage names, we can also get the outputs of each stage.
+Instead of the stage names, we can also get the outputs of each stage.

 `DVC_PAGER=cat dvc dag --outs`{{execute}}